click here for the companion R script for this lecture.

 ## Plot it out!

 Notice that the shape of the posterior distribution looks a lot like the shape of the likelihood surface.
-What this says to us is that the prior information has been overwhelmed by the information content of the data (as summarized by the likelihood surface).
+What this says to us is that the posterior distribution is informed much more by the data than by the prior.
+This is nearly always the case when using a uniform prior.

 What if we have a more informative prior?